scottyzen/woonuxt/README.md

 - Download the latest WooNuxt Setting [(woonuxt-settings.zip)](<(https://github.com/scottyzen/woonuxt-settings/releases)>).
 - Install and activate the plugin on your WordPress site.
 This will install all the required plugins for WooNuxt, add some useful fields to the WPGraphQL schema, and automatically retrieve the WooCommerce payment gateway settings for [Stripe](https://wordpress.org/plugins/woocommerce-gateway-stripe/) and [PayPal](https://woo.com/document/paypal-standard/).
 - Once the plugin is activated you are ready to deploy WooNuxt on whatever hosting you like or click one of the fast deploy buttons below.
 - Once the plugin is activated the only required environment variable is `GQL_HOST`.
-Checkout the `.env.example` file for more details.
+Check out the `.env.example` file for more details.

 [![button](https://user-images.githubusercontent.com/5116925/218880214-a16287a7-fd8c-4299-9e65-0871136f0771.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/scottyzen/woonuxt) [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fscottyzen%2FWooNuxt3&repository-name=WooNuxt&env=GQL_HOST,NUXT_IMAGE_DOMAINS)